Austin UPS Truck Accident Attorney

 When you hire a personal injury lawyer to handle your UPS truck accident case, you can ensure that you give yourself the best opportunity to recover a financial award.
-When you’re represented by an attorney, you level the playing field and take away any advantage insurance companies or at-fault parties might have had.
+When you’re represented by a top-rated Austin attorney, you level the playing field and take away any advantage insurance companies or at-fault parties might have had.

 At Lorenz & Lorenz, LLP, our accomplished UPS truck accident lawyers have been standing up for and fighting on behalf of injury victims like you for decades.
-We’ve handled countless commercial vehicle accident cases and recovered substantial sums for our injured clients.
+We’ve handled countless commercial vehicle accident cases, including FedEx trucking accidents, and recovered substantial sums for our injured clients.
 If you’ve been injured because of a negligent UPS courier, we’ll work tirelessly to help you, too.

 As we navigate your personal injury case, we will: